trunk-os/community/install-instructions.md

 - Do not enable secure boot.
 It will yield a malfunctioning system.
 - If you want to dig deeper into how things are put together, you can ssh in as `root@trunk.local`.
 The password is `trunkrules`.
 Note, you cannot modify the vast majority of the filesystem, including most configuration and nearly all of the binaries installed.
 If you want help trying to do something different in this regard, reach out.

+## Start the VM

+Press the Start button, near the top in the Machines panel for Trunk.
+If you have trouble starting:

+### If this is your first time using VirtualBox

+If you have not before, you will need to reboot to BIOS and enable either SVM support on AMD CPUs or VT-X on Intel.
+This is so you can run virtual machines on your hardware.
+It is not needed for Apple and note that not all PCs (Laptops especially) support the feature.
+Contact me if you're in this situation.
+There are solutions, they just aren't here yet; it's a priority thing.
+Raise your voice.

+### Linux, KVM, and VirtualBox

+VirtualBox often conflicts with KVM, so try this if the VM refuses to start:

+`sudo modprobe -r kvm_amd && sudo modprobe -r kvm`

 ## Multicast DNS and why it's important